willklein/astsareawesome/README.md

 Linters are a fantastic way to get started working with ASTs.
 It's all about looking at nodes in a tree and identifying patterns.

 [ESLint](https://eslint.org/) by [Nicholas C. Zakas](https://humanwhocodes.com/) was the first JS linter to make this all about detecting AST patterns with a plugin system.
 Each ESLint rule is its own plugin.
-One of my favorite examples is the [no nested ternary rule](https://eslint.org/docs/rules/no-nested-ternary) by [Ian Christian Myers](https://github.com/iancmyers).
+One of my favorite examples is detecting nested ternaries:

 ```javascript
 // 🤭